firebase/codelab-friendlychat-android/steps/index.lab.md

 private lateinit var auth: FirebaseAuth
 ```

-Now let's modify `MainActivity.kt` to send the user to the sign-in screen whenever they open the app and are unauthenticated.
-Add the following to the `onCreate` method **after** the `binding` is attached to the view:
+Now let's modify `MainActivity` to send the user to the sign-in screen whenever they open the app and are unauthenticated.
+Add the following to the `onCreate()` method **after** the `binding` is attached to the view:

 **MainActivity.kt**